xml

 }))

-Read mid-route (read + parse an XML file partway through a route): In read mode the adapter is also a destination whose send reads and parses the file and returns the object, so .enrich() / .to() can pull it in, the same way an HTTP GET returns a body.
-Read-as-destination accepts dynamic (function) paths.
-Parse failures throw and surface through the pipeline (the onParseError lifecycle controls apply to source mode only).
+Read mid-route (read + parse an XML file partway through a route): The adapter is also an enricher whose fetch reads and parses the file, so .enrich() can pull the object in.
+The parsed object replaces the body; pass an aggregator such as only() to merge instead.
+The fetch role accepts dynamic (function) paths.
+Parse failures throw and surface through the pipeline (the onParseError lifecycle controls apply to the source role only).

 // Enrich the body with the parsed document, keeping the existing fields